vsagrista/readable/README.md

 npm start
 ```

-Now the server is running, go to the other tab and do the same:
+Now the server is running, go to the first tab you opened and do the same with the front end folder:

 ```
 cd frontend